aquatir/blog-manage-and-reload-spring-properties/embedded-config-server/README.md

 The following shows an example configuration of an app with embedded config server, spring-cloud v 1.1.3 and spring boot 1.5.6.
 This example uses file system for configuration (Default usage is with git.
 I prefer throwing in configurations with puppet/ansible, hence local file system usage)

-<h2> Launch example </h2>
+<h2> Starting example guide </h2>
 Create and populate config dir.

 ```
 mkdir /tmp/props
 echo foo.property=ONE > /tmp/props/myapp.properties
 ```

-Launch an app with from IDE / maven plugin / however you like
+Launch an app with from IDE / maven plugin / however you like.
+Maven example is shown here

 ```
+cd embedded-config-server
 mvn spring-boot:run
 ```